Britannia Industries Ltd (BSE: 500825, NSE: BRITANNIA) — Business Report / Investor Feed

 Key Differentiators

-- Manufacturing certifications: All units FSSC/ISO-22000 and HACCP certified; 44 manufacturing facilities AIB certified [108] (up from 31 previously [61]).
+- Manufacturing certifications: 44 facilities AIB certified [72].

-- Smart factory initiative: Product performance management, predictive maintenance, energy management, AI and robotics for quality/efficiency [117].
+- Smart factory: Product performance management, predictive maintenance, AI and robotics [78].

 4. Value Chain Position

 Position: Integrated brand owner + manufacturer, operating across sourcing → manufacturing → branding → distribution.
-The company does not operate retail stores.
+No owned retail stores.

 Manufacturing Footprint